 = 6

 Therefore, the student is expected to get 6 questions correct on average.
-Some scores may be higher or lower, but 6 is the long-run average number of correct answers in this situation.

-Example 2: A grocery store inspected crates of tomatoes and recorded the number of rotten tomatoes found in each crate.
+A grocery store inspected crates of tomatoes and recorded the number of rotten tomatoes found in each crate.
 The results were:

 - 95% of crates have 0 rotten tomatoes